Ledger-Donjon/ledger-donjon.github.io/_posts/2019-07-01-Unfixable-Key-Extraction-Attack-on-Trezor.md

 layout: post
 title: Unfixable Seed Extraction on Trezor - A practical and reliable attack
 summary: An attacker with a stolen device can extract the seed from the device.
 It takes less than 5 minutes and the necessary materials cost around 100$.
+description: An attacker with a stolen device can extract the seed from the device.
+It takes less than 5 minutes and the necessary materials cost around 100$.
 featured-img: trezor-cover
 ---